 POSist: How has the journey been till now?

 Aman Bhandari: On the personal front, my father has been very supportive.
-He has always given me the space and freedom to explore and experiment.
+He has always given me space and freedom to explore and experiment.
 Even though I am trying new things, at the back of my mind, I always know that I have someone to fall back on.
 I was never pampered with my dad’s money and did not focus much on having an extravagant life; hence, I went out and took risks.
 Some risks worked while others didn’t.
 Apart from that, I have been lucky to have good partners who believed in my strength and backed me up.
 We have been constantly growing.

 POSist: What were the challenges you face in the journey of being a restaurateur?

 Aman Bhandari: Well, finding well-trained and educated staff remains the biggest challenge.
 The food-service industry still strives to have good quality staff.
 We all wish to provide international products and services, but staffing is an issue.
-Customers who visit a premium restaurant are usually millennials who travel across the world and want the same international level of services, but we, at times, struggle to provide the same quality of services.
+Customers who visit a premium restaurant are usually millennials who travel the world and want the same international level of services, but we, at times, struggle to provide the same quality of services.
 Excellent service needs to be supported by the entire team.
-Unfortunately, quality and skillful staff is missing.
+Unfortunately, quality and the skillful staff is missing.
 You have to make stewards and staff learn everything about food and beverages.
 Even a steward should know the names of all the variety of wines available in a restaurant.
 Once we find the right staff, the idea becomes to enrich and nurture the existing talent.
 For this, one has to conduct regular seminars and one-on-one meetings to groom them and make them understand the level of service you want to deliver.

 The other thing that came as an initial challenge to me was the lack of clarity on the documents and licenses required for restaurants.
 There has always been a grey area on the paperwork required for food-service business.